 Brunch in Notting Hill: 15 of the best places for your mid morning meal

-Whether you’re in search of a bargain in the market stalls of Portobello Road, spending rather more in the boutiques of Westbourne Grove, or you’ve just come for a wander around the garden squares and to gawp at the huge stucco houses, Notting Hill makes for a brilliant London day out.
+Whether you’re in search of a bargain in the market stalls of Portobello Road, spending rather more in the boutiques of Westbourne Grove, or you’ve just come for a wander around the garden squares and to gawp at the huge stucco houses, brunch in Notting Hill makes for a brilliant London day out.
 It’s also the centre of west London brunch culture, meaning we’ve had a lot of cafes and restaurants to whittle down before putting this list together for you.

 YOU MIGHT ALSO LIKE